2016 ENYA Merit Award

 EXTENDED DEADLINE November 4, 2016 at 5:00 pm

-AIA New York and the Emerging New York Architects (ENYA) Committee are proud to announce the Third Annual ENYA Merit Award.
-The purpose of the award is to recognize the significant contributions of members, at an early stage of their career, to the AIA New York Chapter, and to congratulate them on achieving licensure.
-Awards are not based on financial need, as much as they are based on contributions the individual has made to their profession, their community and/or the AIA New York Chapter.
-Eligibility requirements include membership to the AIA NY Chapter as well as having achieved initial licensure within the U.S. and it’s territories between January 1, 2010 and September 30, 2012.This award is made possible by the proceeds from the AIA NY ARE Review Programs being held at the Center for Architecture.
+AIA New York and the AIANY Emerging New York Architects (ENYA) Committee are proud to announce the 2016 ENYA Merit Award.
+The purpose of the award is to recognize the significant contributions of members at an early stage of their career and to congratulate them on achieving licensure.
+Awards are not based on financial need, as much as they are based on contributions the individual has made to their profession, their community, and/or AIA New York.
+Eligibility requirements include membership to AIANY and having achieved initial licensure in the U.S. and its territories between January 1, 2013 and September 30, 2016.This award is made possible by the proceeds from the AIANY ARE Review Programs

 Merit Award recipients will receive:

 • $1,500 monetary award (equivalent to the cost of passing all divisions of the Architect Registration

 Examination (ARE) one time)

 Applicants should demonstrate more than one of the following attributes:

 • Outstanding achievement in the creation, development, and delivery of creative programs for interns, associates, and/or young architect members of AIA New York

 • Significant contributions at an early stage of career to the profession and/or community